PaulModaley/Reputation-Experience-Management/README.md

 - A form was added to replace the 'Get a Demo Button'
 - The form presents one major advantage over the 'Get a Demo' button - it reduces the number of clicks needed before the user can access the form and avoids the need for opening new tabs.

+#### Navigation

+- Following discussion with my mentor, I implemented a sticky navigation to enhance the user experience.

+#### Shadows

+- To enhance the visual appearance, I added a box shadow effect at the bar graphs and boxes including the form.

 ## 6. Deployment

 I deployed my project through GitHub.
 The process was as follows: